Kristali

 Kristali (Кристали; trans.
 The Crystals) were a Serbian pop rock band formed in Belgrade in 1993.
 The group gained mainstream popularity in mid-1990s with their britpop-influenced pop rock sound, scoring several hit songs.
-After releasing four studio albums and a live album, the band ended their activity in 2025, following the death of the group's frontman and leader Dejan Gvozden.
+Having released four studio albums and a live album, the band ended their activity in 2025, following the death of the group's frontman and leader Dejan Gvozden.

 History

 1990s

 Prior to the band formation, vocalist and bass guitarist Dejan Gvozden and guitarist Željko Markuš performed blues and rock standards in Belgrade cafes.
-They started working under the name Kristali in January 1993, after they where joined by drummer Dejan Kostić.
+They started working under the name Kristali in January 1993, after they were joined by drummer Dejan Kostić.
 Only six months later, the band had their first hit with the single "Dva metra" ("Two Meters"), for which the music video was directed by Milutin Petrović.
 Soon after, they were joined by bass guitarist Milan Popović, Gvozden continuingas vocalist only.
 The band was further expanded with the arrival of former Del Arno Band member Nenad Potije on trombone.
 During the same year, the band had their first song released, with "O kako si lepa" ("Oh, How Beautiful You Are") appearing on the L.V.O.
 Records various artists compilation Academia vol.1.
 The live version of the song, recorded at the band's performance in Belgrade club Prostor on 9 February 1994, appeared on the 1995 live various artists compilation Groovanje Vol. 1 (Grooving Vol.1).

 The band's debut album Kristali was released by L.V.O.
 Records in 1994.
 The album featured guest appearances by Eyesburn frontman Nemanja Kojić on trombone, Borivoje Borac on saxophone, Vladimir Lešić on percussion and Đorđe Vasović on keyboards, with Dža ili Bu member Aleksadar Mitanovski playing the guitar solo on the track "Emili" ("Emily").
 The album was produced by Goran Živković "Žika" and Rodoljub Stojanović, and the album cover was designed by renowned photographer Goranka Matić.
 With songs "Dva metra" ("Two Meters"), "O kako si lepa", "Znam" ("I Know") and "Osmi dan" ("The Eighth Day"), the band promoted pop-structured songs inspired by the current britpop trends in Great Britain.

 The band's second studio album, Dolina ljubavi (The Valley of Love), was produced by Igor Borojević and released in April 1977.
 It featured guest appearances by Block Out member Aleksandar Balać (bass guitar), Aleksandar Tomić (saxophone), and Rambo Amadeus, who played acoustic guitar on the track "Sad se svega sećam" ("Now I Remember Everything").
 With the song "Talasi" ("The Waves"), "Novi dan" ("New Day"), and "Hajde, hajde" ("Come On") the band followed the same musical patterns found on their debut.
 The following year, the band recorded the music for the theatre play Furka (Rush), performed in Belgrade's Boško Buha Theatre, and in 1999, they appeared on the various artists cover album Korak napred 2 koraka nazad (A Step Forward 2 Steps Backwards) with a cover version of the song "Baby, baby", originally performed by the fictional band VIS Simboli in Slobodan Šijan's 1984 film Strangler vs. Strangler.